PLUT0pluto/n-Body-SIM/README.md

     python src/main.py
     ```

 **Note**: The physics calculation is done by a pre-compiled C++ module that I've made (`nbodysim.cp312-win_amd64.pyd`).
-I've only worked on this project from windows and python3 and I'm not sure if it runs on other os or other python versions.
+I've only worked on this project from windows and python3 and I'm not sure if it runs on a different os or other python versions.

 ## Controls